dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 1. Ensure you meet the prerequisites above.

 2. Download your credentials from dbt Cloud by clicking on the **Try the dbt Cloud CLI** banner on the dbt Cloud homepage.
-Or you can download the credentials from the following links depending on your region:
+Alternatively, if you're in dbt Cloud, you can download the credentials from the links provided based on your region:

     - North America: https://cloud.getdbt.com/cloud-cli
     - EMEA: https://emea.dbt.com/cloud-cli